The True Advantage of CSS

 Post from September 8, 2009 (↻ March 5, 2017), reflecting Jens the Developer.

 Despite CSS being around for a long, long time, there are still some myths around it.
-Recently reading Mike’s post on CSS evangelism again I couldn’t just very much relate to Mike’s concerns, I also felt reminded of what I’ve been … saying in a lot of talks and discussions: The advantages of CSS like to get misunderstood.
+Reading Mike’s post on CSS evangelism again I couldn’t just very much relate to Mike’s concerns, I also felt reminded of what I’ve been… saying in a lot of talks and discussions: The advantages of CSS like to get misunderstood.

-The main advantage of CSS is that it allows to separate concerns; it can thus make documents more maintainable with respect to their appearance.
+The main advantage of CSS is that it allows to separate concerns; it makes documents and their presentation more maintainable.
 End of story.

-You pretty much don’t have to pull out any other card.
-The accessibility card doesn’t count as there is almost no correlation between use of CSS and accessibility.
+Much of what’s otherwise quoted follows from this.
+The accessibility card doesn’t count as there’s no correlation between use of CSS and accessibility.
 That is, a site defining all presentation in style sheets must not necessarily be accessible, and a site jam-packed with presentational markup making no use of CSS whatsoever must not necessarily be inaccessible.

-The performance card won’t necessarily win any points either.
-There are situations when going for presentational markup and making no use of external style sheets (which otherwise also mean at least one additional HTTP request) even offers faster load times.
+The performance card won’t necessarily win anything either.
+There are situations when going for presentational markup and making no use of external style sheets (which also mean at least one additional HTTP request) even offers faster load times.

-When referring to hosting, the cost card is not an ace, maybe not even a 7 or 8.
-Hosting costs depend on other factors than you using CSS.
+The cost card, speaking hosting, is not an ace, it’s more like a 7 or 8.
+Hosting costs depend on other factors than use of CSS.
 Hosting, let’s face it, is not really expensive anymore.